Adequate Rehab After ACL Repair Cuts OA Risk

-Jonathan Chang, MD, a clinical associate professor of orthopaedics and sports medicine at the University of Southern California in Alhambra, finds the new research promising and hopes further studies will continue to build on it.
+Jonathan Chang, MD, a clinical associate professor of orthopaedics and sports medicine at the University of Southern California in Alhambra, finds the research promising and hopes further studies will build on it.

-“One of the devastating complications of having an ACL tear is getting early arthritis.
+“A devastating complication of having an ACL tear is getting early arthritis.
 To date, we have not been able to accurately identify who is at risk.
 That’s why this is important.
-It’s another piece of the puzzle to help us figure out who is at risk,” Dr. Chang says.
+It’s another piece of the puzzle,” Dr. Chang says.

-But he also says that while sports doctors are excited to see this data indicating the benefits of extended rehabilitation, it may be a challenge for patients to get insurance companies to cover it.
-“While doctors might be able to identify that [patients] need more rehabilitation because they haven’t achieved the goals, oftentimes insurance companies will cut them off,” Dr. Chang explains.
+He also says that while sports doctors were excited to see the data indicating the benefits of extended rehabilitation, it may be a challenge for patients to get insurance companies to cover it.